Growing Mint in Water is the best and easy way to enjoy its unlimited harvest in a small space: like a windowsill, all year round!

 Why Should You Grow Mint in Water

-Growing Mint in Water is one of the best ways to enjoy a fresh supply of leaves for garnishing in salads and adding in yogurt, chutneys, soups, noodles, and a refreshing glass of mojito!
+Growing Mint in Water is one of the best ways to enjoy a fresh supply of this refreshing herb for garnishing salads and adding yogurt, chutneys, soups, noodles, and a refreshing glass of mojito!
 The list of mint uses is big and never-ending, but all-in-all it’s one of the most refreshing herbs you can grow.

-Just get some fresh mint from a store or farmer’s market, and grow it in jars easily!
+Just get some fresh mint from a store or farmer’s market, and propagate it in jars from cuttings easily!
 No matter what type, just follow the instructions available for you below.

 Growing Mint in Water

-You basically just need three things – mint cuttings, water, and a glass container for growing mint in water.
-You can also use yogurt and milk cups or go for net cups, which are great to grow herbs hydroponically.
+You basically just need three things–mint cuttings, water, and a glass container for growing mint in water.
+You can also use yogurt and milk cups or go for net cups, which are great for growing herbs in water or hydroponically.

-- Take a few 4-6 inches long cuttings from a healthy mint plant.
+- Take a few 4-6 inches long mint sprigs or cuttings from a healthy mint plant.
 You can also take sprigs from the leftover bunch purchased from the market.

 - Strip all the bottom leaves from the cuttings but save about 2-3 sets of leaves on top.